-The school staff will take all reasonable steps to ensure that (Name) does not eat any food items unless they have been prepared/approved by his/her parents.

-(Name) parents will remind their child regularly of the need to refuse any food items, which might be offered to them by other children/young people.

-In particular, (Name) parents will provide for him/her the following food items:

-Medication/Staff Training

-The school will hold, under secure conditions, appropriate medication, clearly marked for use by designated staff or qualified personnel and showing an expiry date.

-It is the parent's responsibility to ensure the school has appropriate up-to-date medication.

-Further advice is available to school staff at any point in the future where they feel the need for assistance.

-If there are planned educational visits or off site activities which mean that, he/she may leave the school premises, a plan will be in place detailing the appropriate provision and safe handling of his/her medication.

-Staff Indemnity

-The County Council provides a staff indemnity for any school staff (of those schools buying into Surrey County Council Insurance) who agree to administer medication to a child given the full agreement of the parents and the school.

-Agreement and Conclusion

-A copy of these notes will be held by the school and the parents.

-Any necessary revisions will be the subject of further discussions between the school and parents.

-Signed and agreed:

-School Headteacher Date Parent/Guardian Date
+The school staff will take (Name) does not eat any for his/her parents. sure that been prepared/approved by of the need to refuse any l remind their child regularly be offered to them by other children/young people.
+In particular, (Name) parents w ill provide for him/her the following food items: NG (S.) er secure conditions, app ropriate medication, clearly onnel and showing an expiry It is the parent's responsible medication. pility to ensure the school has appropriate up-to-date Further advice is available t the need for assistance. o school staff at any point in the future where they feel nool premises, a plan wil activities which mean that, l be in place detailing the lication.
+Council Insurance) who agr school staff (of those schools ree to administer medication the school.
+Agreement and Conclusion A copy of these notes will be e parents.
+Any necessary revisions wi school and parents. ll be the subject of furth ner discussions between the Signed and agreed: School Headteacher Date

+Date.....

+Parent/Guardian.....